fszewczyk/shkyera-engine/docs/tutorials/get_started.md

     log_success("Hello world!")
 ```

-We do not our object to do anything at each frame, so we define our `update` function to do nothing.
+We want our object to remain idle, so we define our `update` function to do nothing.

 ```
 def update(self):